kermitt2/grobid/doc/training/fulltext.md

 ### Formulas

-The label of the formula identifies all formula blocks, usually with its number.
-Inline formulas are part of the body.
+The `<formula>` tag is used to identify a formula appearing as an independent block in the text body.
+This formula often comes with a label, its "reference marker", which can be used for callout to the formula in the text body.
+Shorter inline formulas are not specifically annotated, they are considered as part of the body.

-The whole block is tagged with the element `<formula` while its number with the element `<label>`, as illustrated below:
+The label of a formula is usually a number, but can be any symbols.
+It is tagged with the element `<label>`, as illustrated bellow:

 ```xml
 <formula>